moises-cp/react-doc/state__update-to-true-or-false.md

-# React State Update To True or False
+# State Property Update To True or False

 In this example, when the button `Toggle Persons` is clicked: